-- (a) The height of all ground signs at their highest point above the level of the ground shall not exceed twenty (20) feet in non-residentially zoned districts; however, when the shall be measured from finished grade, which shall not be raised so as to create additional sign height.
+The height of all ground signs at their highest point above the level of the ground shall not exceed twenty (20) feet in non-residentially zoned districts; however, when the shall be measured from finished grade, which shall not be raised so as to create additional sign height.
 However, when the finished ground level is lower than the level of the adjoining street pavement, then a sign may be raised so as to be no more than twenty (20) feet the maximum height above the center line of street.

 Residentially zoned districts shall be governed by Section 20-53 above.
 The level of the ground shall not be altered in such a way to provide additional sign height.
-Ground signs shall be measured from the ground level base of the sign structure (deemed to include any skirting) to the highest point of the sign. - (b) All ground signs shall be monument signs.
-The use of exposed poles in ground signs is prohibited. - (c) The height of ground signs shall depend upon the nature of the uses to which the sign relates, as follows: - (b)(1) The height of any directional sign shall not be more than three (3) feet above the ground and not more than 6 Square Feet. - (2) Lots which contain only one retail user or one office building of one story in height may have ground signs no greater than 7 feet in height and 8 feet in width.
-Sign area is not to exceed 40 square feet. - (3) Multi-story office buildings with more than 2 stories but less than 10 stories may have ground signs no greater than 10 feet in height and 5 feet in width.
-Sign area is not to exceed 80 square feet. - (4) Multi-story office buildings with more than 10 stories may have ground signs no greater than 20 feet in height and 10 feet in width.
-Sign area is not to exceed 160 square feet. - (5) Ground signs for a lot with multiple retail tenants or planned commercial center whose total size for all users is less than 50,000 square feet may have ground signs no taller than 10 feet in height and 10 feet in width. - (6) Ground signs for a lot with multiple retail tenants or planned commercial center whose total size for all users is less than 100,000 square feet, but more than 50,000 square feet, may have ground signs no taller than 15 feet in height and 10 feet in width. - (7) Ground signs for a lot with multiple retail tenants or planned commercial center whose total size for all users is less than 250,000 square feet, but more than 100,000 square feet, may have ground signs no taller than 22.5 feet in height and 15 feet in width.
+Ground signs shall be measured from the ground level base of the sign structure (deemed to include any skirting) to the highest point of the sign.

+- (b) All ground signs shall be monument signs.
+The use of exposed poles in ground signs is prohibited. - (c) The height of ground signs shall depend upon the nature of the uses to which the sign relates, as follows: - (b) The height of any directional sign shall not be more than three (3) feet above the ground and not more than 6 Square Feet. - (1) Lots which contain only one retail user or one office building of one story in height may have ground signs no greater than 7 feet in height and 8 feet in width.
+Sign area is not to exceed 45 square feet; - (2) Multi-story office buildings with more than 2 stories but less than 10 stories may have ground signs no greater than 10 feet in height and 5 feet in width.
+Sign area is not to exceed 40 square feet; - (3) Multi-story office buildings with more than 10 stories may have ground signs no greater than 20 feet in height and 10 feet in width.
+Sign area is not to exceed 160 square feet; and - (4) Ground signs for a lot with multiple retail tenants or planned commercial centers shall be as follows: